lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 six weeks of the semester and provide a roadmap for our team's plans to move forward through the summer months.

-TODO: Add anything else relevant to the project overview and this post's overview here.

 # Presentation
 <script async class="speakerdeck-embed"